cjoudrey/graphql-schema-linter/README.md

 - A field that returns a `Connection` must include forward pagination arguments, backward pagination arguments, or both.
 - To enable forward pagination, two arguments are required: `first: Int` and `after: *`.
 - To enable backward pagination, two arguments are required: `last: Int` and `before: *`.

+### `relay-page-info-spec`

+This rule will validate the schema adheres to [section 5 (PageInfo)](https://facebook.github.io/relay/graphql/connections.htm#sec-undefined.PageInfo) of the [Relay Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm).

+More specifically:

+- A GraphQL schema must have a `PageInfo` object type.
+- `PageInfo` type must have a `hasNextPage: Boolean!` field.
+- `PageInfo` type must have a `hasPreviousPage: Boolean!` field.

 ### `types-are-capitalized`